Terriao/OpenDPC/README.md

 ## Why this project exists

 A dynamic point cloud is a *sequence* of point clouds — one per frame — and the format has matured into a serious 3D representation for VR, autonomous-driving telemetry, volumetric telepresence, and immersive cultural-heritage capture.
 The visualisation tooling around it has progressed in fragments: real-time pipelines for tele-presence and social VR, capture-to-display systems for studio environments (Hofer et al., 2018), and web-based viewers tuned for industrial inspection (Mei et al., 2023).
-What remains underserved is a tool that pairs **interactive offline playback** with a **reproducible subjective-evaluation harness** over a *published distortion ladder*, so that perceptual-quality results across labs become directly comparable.
+What remains underserved is a tool that pairs **interactive offline playback** with a **reproducible subjective-evaluation module** over a *published distortion ladder*, so that perceptual-quality results across labs become directly comparable.

 OpenDPC targets exactly this gap.
 It is a Unity-based application that combines:

 1. **A dynamic point cloud player** — frame-rate-correct, GPU-resident, interactive, looped, and built to handle full-length sequences without stuttering.
-2. **An integrated JND annotation harness** — a paired-comparison interface for locating the lowest distortion level which crosses the perceptual threshold, on a per-sequence per-subject basis.
+2. **An integrated JND annotation module** — a paired-comparison interface for locating the lowest distortion level which crosses the perceptual threshold, on a per-sequence per-subject basis.
-3. **A released subjective dataset** — a subjective quality evaluation dataset involving 60 subjects collected with the harness above.
+3. **A released subjective dataset** — subjective quality evaluation involving 60 subjects collected with the module above.

 ---